rqmartins73/bluexport/README.md

 ###### This script was made in GNU bash, version 5.2.21(1)-release.

+Before running `bluexport.sh`, first you must configure the file `bluexscrt` with your IBM Cloud Data (you can use `bluexscrt_config.sh` to help you create and customize your `bluexscrt` file), and you must fill in the file `bluexport.conf` with the paths.
+File `bluexport.conf` must reside in your $HOME folder.

 ## Usage:
 `./bluexport.sh [ -a | -x volumes_name_to_exclude ] [VSI_Name_to_Capture] [Capture_Image_Name] [both|image-catalog|cloud-storage] [hourly | daily | weekly | monthly | single]`